Daphne High School

-Daphne High School is a secondary school located in Daphne, Alabama, United States.
-The school, which serves grades 9-12, is a part of the Baldwin County Public Schools district.
+Daphne High School is a secondary school in Daphne, Alabama, United States serving grades 9-12.
+It is part of the Baldwin County Public Schools district.
 Students who attend the school live in the city of Daphne, its surrounding unincorporated areas, and the city of Loxley.
 The school's mascot is the Trojan.

 As of the 2023-2024 school year, the school has 1,799 students and offers the International Baccalaureate program.
 In 2012, it was listed as a National Blue Ribbon School.

 History

 Daphne High School was opened in 1989 with only one main building.
 Since then, it has had several major additions to its facility.
 First, There was the addition of a second building on the west end of the school grounds (called the "new wing" by students and alumni).
 The stadium was then built as part of the school's expanding athletic program.
 During the summer of 2007, the stadium received new restroom and concession facilities in a multimillion-dollar project.
 At the same time, Baldwin County Schools purchased a church next door to the school grounds for approx. $4 million, known as Trojan Hall.